Yetangitu/books/README.md

   $ books like ilias

 Do an exact search on the Title field for 'The Odyssey' and show the results in the terminal

   $ books 'the odyssey'

 Do an exact search on the Title field for 'The Odyssey' and the Author field for 'Homer', showing the result in the terminal

   $ books -T 'The Odyssey' -A 'Homer'

 Do the same search as above, showing the results in a list on the terminal with checkboxes to select one or more publications for download

   $ nbook -T 'The Odyssey' -A 'Homer'

-A case-insensitive pattern search using an X11-based interface; use bittorrent (-u) when downloading files
+A case-insensitive pattern search using an X11-based interface; use bittorrent (-u y or -u 1) when downloading files

   $ xbook -u y -t 'the odyssey' -a 'homer'

 Do a fulltext search over the Title, Author, Series, Periodical and Publisher fields, showing the results in a terminal-based checklist for download after preview (-w)

   $ nbook -w -f -t -a -s -r -p 'odyssey'

 Walk over a directory of publications, compute md5 and use this to generate file names:

   $ find /path/to/publications -type f|while read f; do books -j $(md5sum "$f"|awk '{print $1}');done

 As above, but print torrent number and path in torrent file

   $ find /path/to/publications -type f|while read f; do books -U $(md5sum "$f"|awk '{print $1}');done

 Find publications by author 'thucydides' and show their md5,title and year in the terminal

   $ books -a thucydides -F md5,title,year

 Get data on a single publication using fast path MD5 search, show author, title and extension

   $ books -M 51b4ee7bc7eeb6ed7f164830d5d904ae -F author,title,extension

-Download a publication using its MD5 (-J MD5), using bittorrent (-u) to download
+Download a publication using its MD5 (-J MD5), using bittorrent (-u y or -u 1) to download

   $ books -u y -J 51b4ee7bc7eeb6ed7f164830d5d904ae